Johann150/neutron/README.md

 # neutron-electron
-Neutron as a electron desktop application
+Neutron as an electron desktop application

+This is an electron port of [Johann150/scholar/tafel](https://github.com/Johann150/scholar/tree/master/tafel)